Predictia/AQUA/docs/sphinx/source/adding_data.rst

 The choice of aggregation value is crucial as it strikes a balance between memory consumption and distributing enough work to each worker when Dask is utilized with multiple cores.
 In most cases, the default values in the catalog have been thoughtfully chosen through experimentation.

-For instance, an aggregation value of "D" (for daily) works well for hourly-native data because it occupies approximately 1.2GB in memory.
+For instance, an aggregation value of ``D`` (for daily) works well for hourly-native data because it occupies approximately 1.2GB in memory.
 Increasing it beyond this limit may lead to memory issues.

 It is possible to choose a smaller aggregation value, but keep in mind that each worker has its own overhead, and it is usually more efficient to retrieve as much data as possible from the FDB for each worker.
 There is also a consideration to rename this parameter to "chunksize."